-There are a few qualifications that your employees must meet in order to be in compliance and real the full benefits of QSEHRA.
-QSEHRA requires that employees must have Minimum Essential Coverage (MEC).
+There are a few qualifications that your employees must meet in order to be in compliance and reap the full benefits of an ICHRA (Individual Coverage HRA) or QSEHRA (Qualified Small Employer HRA).
+Employees must have a qualified health plan that meets Minimum Essential Coverage Requirements.
 They also must be a full time employee (30 hours or more per week), have worked for 120 consecutive days, and be a US Citizen.

-You as a small business owner will get to set aside tax free money to reimburse your employees to help cover the cost of insurance premiums and/or qualifying medical expenses.
-To see all the benefits QSEHRA offers, check out our QSEHRA guide here!
+You as a business owner will get to set aside tax free money to reimburse your employees to help cover the cost of insurance premiums and/or qualifying medical expenses.

 - Medicare Part B is also known as medical insurance.
 This is supplemental coverage that is used in conjunction with Medicare Part A or Part C. The premiums are reimbursable since they are considered medical expenses.
 Do keep in mind that there are certain instances where your premium wouldn’t be eligible for reimbursement if you have your premium deducted from your Social Security, Railroad Retirement Board, or Office of Personnel Management Benefits.
 You can always check with the Social Security Administration to find our your premium and how for if it’s deducted directly.